 Some companies are going to put emphasis are specific categories, while others are going to be more focus on other factors.
 One factor which is shared by every company is tobacco usage.

-You can get a quote from every insurance company in American, and the only similarity is that smokers are going to pay a lot more.
+You can get a quote from every insurance company in America.
+And the only similarity is that smokers are going to pay a lot more.
 Cut out the smokes.

-Unless you actually want to get all of the quotes yourself, the best way to round up the insurance quotes is to let one of our brokers do the work.
+You may prefer to get all of the quotes yourself.
+But the best way to round up the insurance quotes is to let one of our brokers do the work.
 Through the years, we’ve created relationships with more than 30 companies and can deliver their insurance quotes to you.